No decisions made on compensation for infected blood scandal victims, says Hunt

 They also want him to agree to interim payments for those who have not received them under emergency measures as victims continue to die at a rate of one every four days.

+Responding to the Chancellor’s evidence to the official inquiry, Factor 8 director Jason Evans said: “Despite the pressing need for immediate acceptance of the inquiry’s recommendations, Hunt squandered this decisive opportunity to expedite the pursuit of justice for the aggrieved victims and their families.

+“We are disheartened beyond words.
+His inaction is a bitter sting, a stark reminder of unfulfilled promises.”

-It is the second time Mr Hunt is giving evidence to the inquiry, which was set up in 2017 to investigate how thousands of patients in the UK developed HIV and hepatitis C through contaminated blood products.
+It was the second time Mr Hunt gave evidence to the inquiry, which was set up in 2017 to investigate how thousands of patients in the UK developed HIV and hepatitis C through contaminated blood products.

 About 2,900 people have since died.